erkston/lobby-bot-dl/README.md

 Any settings changed this way are only for that single lobby and will not change any of the default or preset settings.

+The last two buttons:
+- Get default cfg - Sends you a DM with the current default configuration.
+This will reflect any changes made with /lbset since the bot was started
+- Reload Presets - Loads all preset .json files in config/presets/.
+Useful if you want to create new configs without restarting the bot completely

 ### Discord set-up
 The bot requires the following permissions: Send Messages, Manage Messages, Embed Links.
 It also requires the "Members" Privileged Gateway Intent, permission to mention roles, and the ability to mention those roles in server settings.
-The server should have a dedicated channel (see config below)
+The server should have a dedicated channel so the lobby is always visible at the bottom of a channel (see config below)

 ### Configuration
 Copy config/config_example.json to config/config.json and edit accordingly.